Fabbbrrr/karts/README.md

 - **Export session data** to analyze later on a computer
 - **Switch themes** in settings to match your style
 - **Consistency score** of 90+ = very consistent driving
+- **Leave app running** - Collect kart performance data across multiple sessions
+- **Check Analysis tab** - See which karts are truly fastest with statistical confidence
+- **Look for cross-kart drivers** - Their data is most valuable (they've used multiple karts)

 ---